-The health promotion research program provides grants for research leading to the promotion of good health and the prevention of illness in the community.
-Healthway encourages innovative research projects and collaborative studies that foster the sharing of skills and expertise.
+Healthway’s health promotion research program provides grants for research in Western Australia with the aims of promoting good health and preventing illness in the community.